Particular/ServicePulse/docs/releasing.md

  - Type: Bugs
  - Type: Refactoring

-Issue/PR that is closed, belong to the right milestone and doesn't have 1 of the label listed above will cause the release generation exception.
-Configuration of those labels can be found in Octopus Variable called `release_notes_options`.
+A release generation exception will be caused by any issue or PR that is closed, belongs to the right milestone, but doesn't have one of the labels listed above.
+Configuration of those labels can be found in the Octopus Variable called `release_notes_options`.

 Once you happy approve them: